rekha-balan/azure-docs-test2-pr.nl-NL/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 * Built for cross-platform and local development, the Mobile Apps SDK can be developed and run locally on Windows, Linux, and OSX platforms.
 It's now easy to use common Node development techniques like running [Mocha](https://mochajs.org/) tests prior to deployment.

 ## <a name="overview"></a>Basic upgrade overview
 To aid in upgrading a Node.js backend, Azure App Service has provided a compatibility package.
-After upgrade, you will have a niew site that can be deployed to a new App Service site.
+After upgrade, you will have a new site that can be deployed to a new App Service site.

 The Mobile Services client SDKs are **not** compatible with the new Mobile Apps server SDK.
 In order to provide continuity of service for your app, you should not publish changes to a site currently serving published clients.
 Instead, you should create a new mobile app that serves as a duplicate.
 You can put this application on the same App Service plan to avoid incurring additional financial cost.